Drug Resistance & Adherence

-If you have any MORE than these amounts left in the pack or bottle, then your adherence to treatment is less than 95%, and drug resistance or drug failure can occur.
+If you have MORE than these amounts left in the pack or bottle, then your adherence to treatment is less than 95%, and drug resistance or drug failure can occur.

-If you’re having troubles staying adherent to treatment, seek some support and tips on how to remember to take them, or over-come the barriers that might be causing you not to take them.
+If you’re having troubles staying adherent to treatment, seek some support and tips on how to remember to take them, or how to over-come the barriers that might be causing you not to take them.
 There might be many reasons that adherence is a problem for you, and many of them are solvable with a bit of help.

 Different people find different things help establish the daily routine.
 If there are things getting in the way of you taking your treatments or side-effects are bothering you, tell your doctor what your concerns are.

 TIP 1: Put your treatments in a place you visit as often as they need to be taken – at home or away.

 TIP 2: Try using partitioned pill containers which you put each day’s dose into, and then you can clearly see if you have taken them or not – ask your pharmacist for these or call QPP and we can arrange to provide you one.

 TIP 3: When first starting your treatment, try to take a break for a few days from your regular responsibilities, such as work.
 This may give you some privacy and peace of mind.
 Don’t start treatments when you have major commitments occurring elsewhere, such as a new project.